Are you wanting to pursue your studies in the Great White North and looking to live and work in Canada upon completing your studies?

 - Offer guidance on a suitable DLI that fits your budget and student needs.
 We have a partnership with Evergreen College for better tuition rates.

-- Advise on suitable programs as well as assess if you're eligible to apply for the Post Graduation Work Permit Program (PGWP).
+- Advise on suitable programs and assess if you're eligible to apply for the Post Graduation Work Permit Program (PGWP).

 - Our student advisors on board will assist in writing a motivational letter for visa purposes.

-- Create your very own student visa portal that allows you to upload documents and ask questions to your student advisor during the study permit application process.
+- Create your student visa portal that allows you to upload documents and ask questions to your student advisor during the study permit application process.

-- Optimize the chances of your application being successful and apply for your study permit on your behalf.
+- Optimize the chances of your successful application and apply for your study permit on your behalf.

 - Ensure you have the right step-by-step guidance throughout the process.

 Suitable Immigration Programs

 If you are an international student who wants to study in Canada, you should know more about the Student Direct Stream (SDS) for international students.
 Let's dive into the SDS below: